JeffDeCola/my-cheat-sheets/README.md

-`my-cheat-sheets` _is a place to keep all my cheat sheets on everything you need for the complete development of ASIC hardware or a software service._
+`my-cheat-sheets` _is a place to keep all my cheat sheets on everything you need for the complete development of ASIC hardware or a software app/service._

 The folder structures are organized alphabetically as follows: